TejaGollapudi/Face-Detection-Keras/readme.md

 conda deactivate
 ```

+Keras version 2.2.3. was used for this model.
 ### 5. Running the detector <a name="detector"></a>
 To run the face detector on the video stream obtained from Pc's camera run
 live_demo.py.